jimbrend/jimbrend/README.md

 My best e-mail if you would like to send me one is jim@sunbirdcomputer.com right now for business inquiries for my own content creation like twitch streamers share or side projects, I usually communicate with other businesses or for offers on personal details not shared here currently or directly with active work e-mail...
 I am reachable as well currently at jim@lingotune.ai

-Some more projects and things I am working on:
+Some more side projects and things I am working on:

 // https://sunbirdcomputers.com/